All games

 How big a group can an SKO icebreaker handle?

-Standpoint, Quick Quiz and Emoji Guess scale to 200-plus comfortably.
+This or That, Quick Quiz and Emoji Guess scale to 200-plus comfortably.
 Above that, the chat moves too fast to read.
 We'd recommend breakouts of 20 to 30 instead, with a shared icebreaker score across rooms.

 Should the icebreaker be tied to the SKO theme?